Same-sex marriage (SSM) In Ohio.

 "Ohio Issue 1," an amendment to the state Constitution, was passed by the voters during 2004 by a margin of 62% to 38%.
 The text reads:

 This constitutional amendment prohibits the Ohio Legislature from creating laws to make marriages, domestic partnerships, and/or civil unions available to same-sex couples.
-The result is that loving, committed same-sex couples are considered as mere roommates by the state.
+The result is that loving, committed same-sex couples must be considered as "legal strangers" -- mere roommates -- by the state.
 These couples and their children are denied benefits and protections automatically given to opposite-sex married couples in Ohio.
-These total a few hundred state benefits plus over 1,100 federal benefits.
+These total a few hundred state benefits plus 1,138 federal benefits.
 1

 As long as Ohio's constitutional amendment created by Issue 1 remains in force, same-sex couples in Ohio will be unable to marry and be unable to have their out-of-state marriages recognized.
-Thus, they and their children will have no access to either the state or federal benefits.
+Thus, they and their children will be denied access to either the state or federal benefits.

 2013-MAR: Support for a proposal to repeal "Issue 1" and legalize SSM in Ohio: